brycewray/astro-site-legacy/src/pages/posts/2021/06/beginners-luck-3-adding-zola-starter.md

 ---

 <YellowBox>
-**Update, 2021-07-20**: Due to breaking changes introduced in Zola version 0.14.0 (released 2021-07-19), **DO&nbsp;NOT** use either starter set mentioned herein with that version or higher.
+<strong>Update, 2021-07-20</strong>: Due to breaking changes introduced in Zola version 0.14.0 (released 2021-07-19), <strong>DO&nbsp;NOT</strong> use either starter set mentioned herein with that version or higher.
 </YellowBox>

 This will be an unusually short entry.
 I just wanted to advise that I've built my seventh [static site generator (SSG)](https://jamstack.org/generators) [starter set](/posts/2021/03/beginners-luck-update/).
 It uses [Zola](https://getzola.org), and you can find its GitHub repository at [https://github.com/brycewray/zola_solo](https://github.com/brycewray/zola_solo).
 There's also a [live demo](https://zola-solo.vercel.app).